cdoremus/javascript-sandbox/src/express_routing/Readme.md

-# Routing using the Express Library and TypeScript
+## Using the Express Library as a Back End
-This folder holds TypeScript code demoing how to do routing with the Node [Express](https://expressjs.com/) library.
+This folder holds [TypeScript](https://www.typescriptlang.org/) code showing how to setup and work with the Node [Express](https://expressjs.com/) library.

+It shows how to use Express to serve dynamic content via an [EJS](http://www.embeddedjs.com/) template or as a back-end API serving and processing JSON.

-Install dependencies using the `yarn` or `npm install` commands.
+Install dependencies using `yarn` or `npm install`.

+### To run Express to serve EJS templates

-Start the server using `yarn start` or `npm start`
+Invoke `yarn start` or `npm start`

-Once the server is started, browse to [http://localhost:3000](http://localhost:3000).
+To run in watch mode where the server is restrated when any file changes, invoke:
+ `yarn watch` or `npm run watch`

+### To run Express to serve a JSON API

+Invoke `yarn start-api` or `npm run start-api`

-You can run the server in watch mode using `yarn watch` or `npm run watch`.
+To run the server in watch mode using `yarn watch-api` or `npm run watch-api`.

+### When the server is started...

+Browse to
+[http://localhost:3000](http://localhost:3000).

+Follow the directions on each 'home' page to exercise the Express back end.

-This demos the following ways to do routing:
+This demos the following Express features:
+* How to use TypeScript with Express including dyamically compiling TypeScript to JavaScript with [ts-node](https://www.npmjs.com/package/ts-node).
-* Route static resources from a 'public' folder.
+* Serving static resources from a 'public' folder.
+* Using Express middleware.
 * Routing templated content using the Express EJS view engine.
 * Routing using a URL with a query string parameter.
-* Using a POST request to submit a form.
+* Using the POST method to submit a form.
+* Using the POST method to submit a form as JSON via the native fetch API (see `postFormWithFetchAPI()` in `public/api/index.html`).
 * Using a GET request to obtain JSON response.
 * Routing with URL parameters.